Innovation for Resilient and Sustainable Systems for Health

 In health as in other spheres of development, technology plays a tremendous role in leapfrogging development dividends.
 However, technology is part of a chain of dynamic collaborations among invested, trusted and diverse stakeholders.
 A mobile phone app for health logistics management is not enough to ensure more effective decision-making, nor is the development of a new health technology enough to guarantee increased access to medicines for key populations.

-- Innovation is not an end in itself.
-It is about using the most relevant and up-to-date concepts and means available to create better development results.
+- innovation is not an end in itself.
+It is about using the most relevant and up-to-date concepts and means available to create better development results

-- Innovation needs to have an impact and create value for the end-user.
+- innovation needs to have an impact and create value for the end-user

-- Innovation is about continually examining our work as a development partner to make it more effective, legitimate, and nationally-owned.
+- innovation is about continually examining our work as a development partner to make it more effective, legitimate, and nationally-owned

-- Innovation also entails retiring concepts that do not provide clear evidence of impact.
+- innovation also entails retiring concepts that do not provide clear evidence of impact

-With its vast country presence and role as an integrator, UNDP is uniquely placed to support innovation that goes beyond incremental improvements to those which help to drive broader systems change: a new model of innovation in which the “theory of change” cannot be restricted to singular services, but instead requires coordinated, collaborative and institutional innovation.
-This mission-driven focus and set of 9 principles underpins UNDP’s strategic approach to mainstreaming innovation for transformational change needed to achieve SDG 3 at the scale.
+With its wide country presence and role as an integrator, UNDP is uniquely placed to support innovation that goes beyond incremental improvements to those which help to drive broader systems change: a new model of innovation in which the “theory of change” cannot be restricted to singular services, but instead requires coordinated, collaborative and institutional innovation.
+This mission-driven focus and set of 9 principles underpins UNDP’s strategic approach to mainstreaming innovation for transformational change needed to achieve SDG 3 at scale.

 UNDP’s entry points to support innovation for development

 As outlined in its Strategic Plan, UNDP is focused on delivering creative responses to new and emerging development needs, recognizing that innovation is fundamental for countries to successfully address the increasingly complex and interconnected global challenges of the present and future.
-The updated Project and Programme Management (PPM) policies, further enables UNDP’s innovation readiness and agility.
+The updated Project and Programme Management (PPM) policies, further reinforces UNDP’s innovation readiness and agility.

 Missions should be broad enough to engage cross-sectoral investment and action, though focused enough to achieve measurable success.
 Innovations that lead to large-scale, game-changing futures missions and bring together unprecedented talent, capital and agency to address challenges include turning cities into carbon-neutral places or ensuring safe and affordable housing for all.
 The newly launched UNDP Country Accelerator Lab network, champions mission-driven innovation.